How To Beat Procrastination In 15 Simple Ways

-You probably read this article about how to hack procrastination instead of working on a truly valued task which needs to be accomplished.
+You've probably read this article about how to hack procrastination instead of working on a truly valued task which needs to be accomplished.
 Am I right?
-And you can’t really explain why you keep distracting to minor things that do not require your attention at the moment.
+And you can’t really explain why you keep getting distracted by minor things that do not require your attention at the moment.
 This is what I call procrastination.

 Thankfully, procrastination is not a mental disorder.
 It’s just a habit of putting off outstanding tasks until the last moment.
 If you have a good mind to break off the habit, then you should remember the following two rules you need to follow.